Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

-which will be referred to as \emph{cost-max-excess-objective}.
+which will be referred to as \emph{cost-max-regret-objective}.
 The parameters $\alpha>0$ and $\beta>0$ are weighting parameters that can be selected according to the decision maker's preferences.
 We refer to \cite{ehrgott05multicriteria} for a general introduction into the field of multi-objective optimization.

-Last but not least, we consider a form of DARP in which it is allowed to deny certain user requests.
-Denying requests can be reasonable if accepting them would mean to make large detours and in turn substantially increase ride times or waiting times of other users.
-This is accomplished by substituting constraints \eqref{passpickedup1} in Model~\ref{mod2} or \eqref{passpickedup} in Model~\ref{mod3}, respectively, by constraints \eqref{passpick?} and adding variables $p_i \in \{0,1\}$, $i\in R$ to Model~\ref{mod2} or \ref{mod3}.
+Last but not least, we consider a form of the DARP in which it is allowed to deny certain user requests.
+This is accomplished by substituting constraints \eqref{passpickedup1} in Model~\ref{mod2} or Model~\ref{mod3} , respectively, by constraints \eqref{passpick?} and adding variables $p_i \in \{0,1\}$, $i\in R$ to Model~\ref{mod2} or \ref{mod3}.
 In this case, the number of accepted requests has to be maximized or, equivalently, the number of unanswered requests has to be minimized.
-At the same time, routing costs and excess ride time should be as small as possible.
-The optimization of these opposing criteria is reflected by the \emph{request-cost-excess-objective} given by
+At the same time, routing costs and regret should be as small as possible.
+The optimization of these opposing criteria is reflected by the \emph{request-cost-regret-objective} given by

 where $\gamma>0$ is an additional weighting parameter.
-While the third part of the objective refers to the number of unanswered requests and is equal to $\gamma\, n $ at maximum (i.e., if all requests are accepted), the values of the total routing costs and of the total excess ride time strongly depend on the underlying network and request data.
+While the third part of the objective refers to the number of unanswered requests and is equal to $\gamma\, n $ at maximum (i.e., if no requests are accepted), the values of the total routing costs and of the total regret strongly depend on the underlying network and request data.
 Note that meaningful choices of the weighting parameters have to reflect this in order to avoid situations where one part of the objective overrides the others.
 This will be discussed in Section~\ref{sec:experiments}.
-We emphasize at this point that the objective functions $f_{ce}$, $f_{ce_{\max}}$ and $f_{rce}$ can be interpreted as weighted sum objectives of bi-objective and tri-objective optimization problems, respectively.